 For example, one of the most serious problems with La Peyrère’s proposal is with Adam’s naming of Eve, in Genesis 3:20 (ESV), that “she was the mother of all living.”
 For many students of Scripture, this single verse makes La Peyrère’s proposal of other humans living before and alongside Adam and Eve, a non-starter.
 Traditionally, this verse has been assumed to teach that every human person ever born, was and is, a physical descendant of Eve, herself.
 But is this interpretation the only possible way of reading this text?

 For example, taking this verse too literally would be absurd.
 Does the text really mean that every living thing comes from Eve, like every plant and animal?
 Surely not.
-Adam was already living, by the time Eve came along, so there must be some limitation to the notion of Eve being “the mother of all living.”
+Adam was already living, by the time Eve came along, so it makes no sense to say that Eve was Adam’s mother.
+There must be some limitation, or qualification, to the notion of Eve being “the mother of all living.”
+Unfortunately, the text does not spell that out for us.

 For those who wonder how the ancient story of Genesis might be correlated with the discoveries of modern science, La Peyrère’s ideas might be worth considering.
 There are still questions out there that are difficult to answer.
 Nevertheless, the bottom line should be evident: Those who insist that science somehow “disproves” the Bible can be safely set aside.